AvaloniaUI/avalonia-docs/docs/guides/styles-and-resources/resources.md

 After the resource file is created you have to correctly include it into your application.
 See [Include and Merge Resources](#include-and-merge-resources) section.
 :::

-You can now add the resources you want to define into AppResources.axaml in the position indicated.
+You can now add the resources you want to define in the position indicated.
 It looks like this:

 ```xml
 <ResourceDictionary xmlns="https://github.com/avaloniaui"